miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

 	- using ECDSA

 - Address:
-	- using base58 of ECDSA pubKey as address
+	- using base58 of ECDSA public_key as address

 - pow:
 	- difficulty is in HexString format, a Block is valid if hash(Block) <= difficulty